playfulprogramming/playfulprogramming/content/blog/intro-to-nodejs-debugging-with-chrome/index.md

 It's similar to a debug mode of your program.
 You can evaluate data using `console.log`, but _to gain greater insight, you may want to pause your application_, inspect the small details in the code during a specific state,  and to do so you must pause your code.
 This is where breakpoints come into play: they allow you to place "pause" points into your code so that when you reach the part of code that a breakpoint is present on, your code will pause and you'll be given much better insight to what your code is doing.

 To set a breakpoint from within the debugging screen, you'll want to select a code line number off to the left side of the screen.
 This will create a blue arrow on the line number.

+> If you accidentally select a line you didn't mean to, that's okay.
+Pressing this line again will disable the breakpoint you just created

 ![The blue arrow being added to line 7 of the app.js file](./breakpoint-add.png)